ufukty/gohandlers/docs/articles/basic/the-gohandlers-way.md

 # 🎸 The Gohandlers Way

-Writing HTTP handlers in Go is straightforward—but repetitive boilerplate often creeps into your codebase. **gohandlers** simplifies this significantly by providing a consistent, maintainable approach to handler creation and management.
+Writing HTTP handlers in Go is straightforward—but repetitive boilerplate often creeps into your codebase. **Gohandlers** simplifies this significantly by providing a consistent, maintainable approach to handler creation and management.

-This article guides you through the core philosophy and practical approach of structuring HTTP handlers, "the gohandlers way."
+This article guides you through the core philosophy and practical approach of structuring HTTP handlers, "the Gohandlers way."

 ---

 ## Embrace a Struct-Driven Approach

-In gohandlers, your HTTP endpoints are modeled using clearly defined request and response structs.
+In Gohandlers, your HTTP endpoints are modeled using clearly defined request and response structs.
 This creates a direct mapping between your Go types and your API’s interface.

 **Example Request and Response:**